Danilo Avelar

-Danilo Fernando Avelar (born 9 June 1989) is a Brazilian professional footballer who plays as a left-back and centre back for América Mineiro, on loan from Corinthians.
+Danilo Fernando Avelar (born 9 June 1989) is a Brazilian professional footballer who plays as a left-back and centre back.

 Club career

 Early career

 Avelar began his career in Brazil.
 Avelar played for Paranavaí, Joinville, Paraná Clube and Rio Claro.

 Karpaty Lviv

 On 10 May 2010, he joined Karpaty Lviv in Ukrainian Premier League on loan until December 2010.
 Avelar impressed enough and signed for the club permanently in 2010.

 Schalke (loan)

 In January 2011, he joined FC Schalke 04 on loan, the new head coach of FC Schalke 04 announced on 23 March 2011 that the club would not be taking up the option to sign Avelar on a permanent deal, during his time at FC Schalke 04, Avelar won the DFB-Pokal Cup.
 Avelar returned on 30 June 2011 to his club Karpaty Lviv.

 Cagliari

 On 17 July 2012, Avelar transferred to Cagliari on loan with the option of a permanent transfer.
 He made his debut in Serie A on 26 August 2012 in a 2–0 loss against Genoa.
 After going through a difficult start (the then Sardinian coach Massimo Ficcadenti preferred the defender Francesco Pisano in his role) with the arrival of the coaches Ivo Pulga and Diego López he won a permanent place among the starters thanks to his gradually more convincing performances.
 In the latter part of the season he was dropped in favour of the young full-back Nicola Murru, due to small physical problems and the exponential growth of the latter.
 At the end of the season the option to buy was exercised by the Sardinian club at a cost of 1 million euros.

 In the 2013–2014 season, he lost the starting spot again to Murru, finding scant attention in the first half of the season.
 On 31 January 2014 a loan move to Sky Bet Championship side Leeds United failed due to logistic problems between the two companies involved.
 However, in the second half of the season he made 15 appearances, starting in the match against Inter Milan on match day 25th of the Italian Serie A. His starting spot duel with Murru continued till the end of the season.

 On 19 October 2014 he scored his first goal for Cagliari in their Serie A match at home to Sampdoria which ended 2–2, turning in the penalty that opened the scoring for Cagliari, at which point they were behind 2–0.
 A week later, however, he scored his first brace in the Italian top flight - the first goal a free kick, the second a penalty - in the 4–0 win which saw the Rossoblu impose themselves on Empoli.